 Areas identified as sensitive contain populations that could be particularly susceptible to displacement in the face of exacerbated market-based pressures at the neighborhood-level.
 According to these metrics, several census tracts in the unincorporated county are susceptible to displacement partly because of the high proportion of households that are renters and/or low to moderate income.
-Susceptible census tracts are largely located along the Interstate-80 corridor of the county, around the North Highlands area, and south of the City of Sacramento (see Figure 28).
+Susceptible census tracts are largely located along the Interstate-80 corridor of the county, around the North Highlands area, and south of the City of Sacramento (generally South Sacramento, Arden Arcade, Carmichael, and the Delta communities) (Figure 41).
+The Housing Element sites inventory provides for numerous sites in the South Sacramento, North Highlands and Florin area that are sensitive to displacement and have high concentrations of poverty in order to increase the amount of affordable housing and reduce the susceptibility to displacement.

-Figure 28: Communities Sensitive to Displacement, Sacramento County
+Figure 41: Communities Sensitive to Displacement